 Be available and show that you care.
 Check in with staff, ask about their worries and listen to their answers.
 Remember to ask how they’re doing at home, as well as at work.

-Normalise emotional reactions to stress: it’s ok not to be ok.
+Normalise emotional reactions to stress: there’s no shame in not feeling ok.

 Help staff to pace themselves and cope with exhaustion.
 Check that they’re taking breaks and provide cover for their annual leave.